Chart-r/chartr-web/README.md

   files change
 * `ng build` builds the project and stores the build artifacts in the `dist/` directory.
 The `-prod` flag can be used to generate a production build
 * `ng test` runs the project unit tests.
-The `-cc` flag will generate a code coverage report in the `coverage/` directory.
+The `-cc` flag will generate a code coverage report in the `coverage/` directory
 * `ng e2e` runs the end-to-end tests via [Protractor](http://www.protractortest.org/)